unChaz/sci-fi-5e/srd/classes/cybernetic.md

 ### Link of the Drone

 You learn the *find familiar* tek skill and can cast it as a ritual.
-The tek skill doesn’t count against your number of tek skills known.
+The tek skill doesn't count against your number of tek skills known.

 When you cast the tek skill, the form of your familiar is a recon drone with a fly speed of 60, 13 AC, 7 HP, Perception +3, Stealth +4, 60ft of darkvision, 10ft of blindsight.